telatin/microbiome-bioinformatics/_posts/2022-02-13-virome-denovo.md

 * `-d PATH_DB` is the path to the VirSorter2 database and environments
 * `-i CONTIGS_FASTA` is the fasta file produced by the assembler
 * `-j THREADS` is the number of jobs to run in parallel
+* `--use-conda-off` will allow to work with offline servers (requires a different installation)

 ### (parallel) VirFinder